 The tuition deposit of \$125 for a student in the traditional program is due once the student has been admitted and has decided to attend Concordia University.
 Additionally, all students wishing to live on-campus must make a \$100 deposit for room and board.
-These deposits apply toward education costs for the first academic year and are not refundable after May 1st unless the offer of admission is withdrawn at the initiative of the University.
+These deposits are non-refundable unless the offer of admission is withdrawn by the University.
+The deposits are applied to the student's first semester balance.